O-Ajayi/aws-serverless-project/aws-chaos-broker/Latest-Exp-BIntPrvt/Experiment-Broker-Module/experiment_code/lambda/README.md

 - The local packages must be installed in development mode (`-e` flag) so code changes are reflected immediately
 - Tests use mocking, so no actual AWS credentials or services are needed
-- The `setup.sh` script handles all installation steps automatically
+- The `setup.sh` (macOS/Linux) or `setup.ps1` (Windows) script handles all installation steps automatically
+- For Windows users, if you encounter PowerShell execution policy errors, run: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`